Developer Terms and Conditions

 2.6.2 Without prejudice to clause 2.6.1, an Application must be re-submitted for approval in accordance with the terms of clause 2.5.4 if there is any change to an Approved Application’s functionality, features, operating model or description.

-2.7 A breach by the Developer of any term of this clause 2 shall be deemed to be a material breach.
+2.7 A breach by the Developer of any term of this clause 2 will be deemed to be a material breach and will entitle Reapit to charge Administration Fees.

 3 FEES AND PAYMENT

-3.1 Developer shall pay Reapit the Fees as calculated in accordance with Schedule 2 and as invoiced by Reapit in accordance with this clause 3.
-The Fees do not include value added tax or any locally applicable equivalent sales tax which Developer shall pay, in addition to the Fees, at the prevailing rate, and in the manner prescribed by applicable law.
-Without prejudice to the foregoing, Reapit reserves the right to invoice the Developer for any API Calls in excess of the Monthly API Call limit set out in Schedule 2 .
+3.1 Reapit will calculate the Fees in accordance with Schedules 2 and 4, and invoice the Fees to the Developer in accordance with this clause 3.
+The Developer must pay Reapit the Fees.
+The Fees will not include value added tax or any locally applicable equivalent sales tax, which the Developer must pay in addition to the Fees at the prevailing rate, and in the manner prescribed by applicable law.
+Without prejudice to the foregoing, Reapit reserves the right to invoice the Developer for any API calls in excess of the Monthly API Call Limit set out in Schedule 2.

-3.2 The Fees are payable in accordance with the terms of Schedule 2 and the applicable invoice.
-Fees will be collected by direct debit in accordance with the Direct Debit mandate that the Developer must complete at the same time as providing the Registration Details.
+3.2 Fees will be collected by direct debit in accordance with the Direct Debit mandate that the Developer must complete at the same time as providing the Registration Details.

-3.3 If the Developer wishes to dispute an invoice, the Developer shall:
+3.3 If the Developer wishes to dispute all or part of an invoice, the Developer must:

-3.4 Upon receipt of the notice from Developer pursuant to clause 3.3.1, the Parties shall commence discussing the dispute in good faith for a period of 30 days and if the dispute is not resolved at the end of such period, it shall be referred to the Dispute Resolution Procedure.
+3.4 Upon receipt of the notice from Developer pursuant to clause 3.3.1, the Parties must commence discussing the dispute in good faith for a period of 30 days and if the dispute is not resolved at the end of such period, it will be referred to the Dispute Resolution Procedure.

 4 INTELLECTUAL PROPERTY RIGHTS AND INDEMNITY

-4.1 All Intellectual Property Rights belonging to a Party prior to the Commencement Date, including all enhancements and modifications to those Intellectual Property Rights, shall remain vested in that Party.
-Unless expressly agreed in writing in an Order form, the Parties do not intend that the ownership of any Intellectual Property Rights shall transfer from one Party to another as a result of entering into this Agreement.
+4.1 All Intellectual Property Rights belonging to a Party prior to the Commencement Date, including all enhancements and modifications to those Intellectual Property Rights, will remain vested in that Party.
+Unless expressly agreed in writing in an Order Form, the Parties do not intend that the ownership of any Intellectual Property Rights will transfer from one Party to another as a result of entering into this Agreement.

-4.2.1 an exclusive worldwide, royalty-free licence to make all Approved Applications available for sale, download and use on the App Marketplace; and
+an exclusive, worldwide, royalty-free licence for the Term to make all Approved Applications available for sale, download and use on the App Marketplace.

 4.3 Developer Edition Licence

-4.3.2 Except as expressly permitted by this Agreement or authorised in writing by Reapit, the Developer shall not, nor permit others to use, copy, modify, or otherwise translate or convert, create derivative works from, decode, reverse engineer, disassemble, decompile or otherwise translate or convert, sub-licence or distribute the Developer Edition, any part of it, or any copy, adaptation, transcription, or merged portion of it, except to the extent permitted by Applicable Law.
+4.3.2 Except as expressly permitted by this Agreement or authorised in writing by Reapit, the Developer must not (and must not permit others to) use, copy, modify, or otherwise translate or convert, create derivative works from, decode, reverse engineer, disassemble, decompile or otherwise translate or convert, sub-licence or distribute the Developer Edition, any part of it, or any copy, adaptation, transcription, or merged portion of it, except to the extent permitted by Applicable Law.

-4.3.3 The licence granted in clause 4.3.1 shall terminate automatically on the earlier of
+4.3.3 The licence granted in clause 4.3.1 will terminate automatically on the earlier of:

-4.5 Subject to clause 4.2, no Intellectual Property Rights in or to either Party’s trademarks or brands shall be used by the other Party for any purpose without the other Party’s prior written consent.
-If that consent is given, the relevant Party shall use the relevant trademarks or brands in compliance with the consenting Party’s brand guidelines and in accordance with the terms and conditions of the relevant trade mark licence between the Parties (if any).
+4.4 Subject to clause 4.2, no Intellectual Property Rights in or to either Party’s trade marks or brands will be used by the other Party for any purpose without the other Party’s prior written consent.
+If that consent is given, the relevant Party must use the relevant trade marks or brands only in compliance with the consenting Party’s brand guidelines and in accordance with the terms and conditions of the relevant trade mark licence between the Parties (if any).
+The Developer agrees not to represent itself as an authorised partner or affiliate of Reapit without Reapit’s written consent.

 IPR Indemnity

-4.6 Subject to the provisions of clauses 4.5 and 4.6 the Developer agrees to indemnify Reapit on demand for all Loss incurred by Reapit in connection with any claim or action against Reapit by any Third Party which alleges that the exercise by Reapit of its rights pursuant to this Agreement infringes either (i) the Intellectual Property Rights, other than patents, of that Third Party or (ii) any United Kingdom patent of that Third Party existing as at the Commencement Date (Developer IPR Claim) and shall take all steps necessary to defend or settle any Developer IPR Claim.
+4.5 The Developer agrees to indemnify and hold harmless Reapit on demand for all Loss incurred by Reapit in connection with any claim or action against Reapit by any Third Party which alleges that the exercise by Reapit of its rights pursuant to this Agreement infringes either (i) the Intellectual Property Rights, other than patents, of that Third Party or (ii) any United Kingdom patent of that Third Party existing as at the Commencement Date (Developer IPR Claim) and to take all steps necessary to defend or settle any Developer IPR Claim.

-4.7 If any Developer IPR Claim is made against Reapit, and as a result of that Developer IPR Claim Reapit is prevented from exercising its rights pursuant to this Agreement, the Developer shall at its cost and expense either:
+4.6 If any Developer IPR Claim is made against Reapit which results in Reapit being prevented from exercising its rights pursuant to this Agreement, the Developer must at its cost and expense either:

-4.7.2 modify or replace the infringing part of the Application or other subject of the Developer IPR claim so as to avoid the infringement or alleged infringement.
+4.6.2 modify or replace the infringing part of the relevant Application or other subject of the Developer IPR Claim so as to avoid the infringement or alleged infringement.

 Conduct of Developer IPR Claim

-4.8.1 Reapit shall notify Developer promptly in writing of any Developer IPR Claim of which Reapit has notice (and in any event within 2 Business Days);
+4.7.1 Reapit must notify Developer promptly in writing of any Developer IPR Claim of which Reapit has notice (and in any event within 2 Business Days);

-4.8.2 the Developer shall by written notice to Reapit assume exclusive conduct of the Developer IPR Claim (which shall include the exclusive right to conduct any proceedings or action, negotiate the settlement of the Developer IPR Claim and conduct all discussions and dispute resolution efforts in connection with the Developer IPR Claim);
+4.7.2 the Developer will by written notice to Reapit assume exclusive conduct of the Developer IPR Claim (which will include the exclusive right to conduct any proceedings or action, negotiate the settlement of the Developer IPR Claim and conduct all discussions and dispute resolution efforts in connection with the Developer IPR Claim);

-4.8.3 Reapit shall not admit any liability or agree to any settlement or compromise of the Developer IPR Claim without the prior written consent of Developer; and
+4.7.3 Reapit must not admit any liability or agree to any settlement or compromise of the Developer IPR Claim without the prior written consent of the Developer; and

-4.8.4 Reapit shall, at the Developer’s request, cost and expense, give Developer all required assistance in connection with the conduct of the Developer IPR Claim including access to personnel and provision of documents.
+4.7.4 Reapit must (at the Developer’s request, cost and expense) give the Developer all required assistance in connection with the conduct of the Developer IPR Claim including access to personnel and provision of documents.

 5 DEVELOPER FEEDBACK

-5.1.2 enabling the further development of the Foundations Platform’s functionality;
+5.1.2 enabling the further development of the Platform’s functionality;

 5.1.3 ensuring that an Application is integrated with the Reapit Software;

-5.1.4 ensuring that an Application can be published on the App Marketplace.
+5.1.4 ensuring that an Application can be published on the App Marketplace; and

 6 DATA AND DATA PROTECTION